Boxman-Thesis-Org/Boxman_Game/README.md

 ### Upgrade system
 * **Purpose**: Unlocked abilities are specific powers that are granted to Boxman throughout the story.
-* **Functionality**:Once an unlocked ability is earned, it is added to a menu which displays all of Boxman’s current abilities.
+* **Functionality**: Once an unlocked ability is earned, it is added to a menu which displays all of Boxman’s current abilities.
 Most unlocked abilities will always be activated and won’t require the use of energy; for example, double jump and permanent stat improvements.

 ### Light Mode
 * **Purpose**: Light mode is intended to serve as a significant buff to Boxman’s vitality and strength for a short time.